YashvanthSankar/qwikread-ai-extension/README.md

 ## 🚀 Features

-- 🧠 AI-generated summaries using Gemini 1.5 Flash
-- 📝 Multiple summary types: Brief, Detailed, Bulleted, Headlines
-- 🪄 Clean and responsive UI
-- 🔑 API Key secure storage via Chrome Extension storage
-- 📋 One-click copy summary to clipboard
+-Summarize any article directly from your browser -Choose between Brief, Detailed, Bullet Points, or Headlines -Uses Google Gemini 1.5 Flash API for fast, intelligent summaries -Clean, responsive popup UI with copy functionality
+-Privacy-focused: your data stays on your device

 ---